 There is usually no waiting period for preventive care.
 You may have to wait for three to six months for basic procedures, and six months to a year for major procedures.
 Plans vary, so make sure to check a plan’s documentation for the waiting periods associated with any plan you’re considering purchasing.

-Some insurance companies also impose restrictions, or additional waiting periods, that control how often the insured can get particular treatments.
+Some Dental insurance companies also impose restrictions, or additional waiting periods, that control how often the insured can get particular treatments.
 A policy holder may, for example, be restricted to getting their dentures replaced once every five years, or fillings replaced every six years.

 There are also some treatments that many plans won’t ever cover, such as replacements for teeth that were missing when you joined the plan, or dental work that is already in progress.
 Cosmetic services and dental implants are also rarely covered by traditional dental insurance plans.